berserkhmdvhb/regPackage1/README.md

 ```

 ## Unit Tests

-The following test have been done only for the `eval_hmd` function, which accepts `actual` and `predicted` vectors, and then
+have been done only for the [`eval_hmd`](https://github.com/berserkhmdvhb/regPackage1/blob/main/R/eval_hmd.R) function, which accepts `actual` and `predicted` objects, and then returns a hash containing various evaluation metrics, as well as a confusion matrix plot.
+Since the inputs `actual` and `predicted` should have certain conditions, the following type checkings and other tests were embedded inside the `eval_hmd` function:
+1. The actual input and predict input can be matrices, and if not, they should be of class either `numeric` or `factor`
+2. The actual input and predict input should be binary, therefore if any of them contain more than 2 values, error will raise.
+3. The actual input and predict input should have same classes, e.g., they both should contain classes 0 and 1.

+Moreover, unit tests have been added in the [`test-eval_hmd.R`](https://github.com/berserkhmdvhb/regPackage1/blob/main/tests/testthat/test-eval_hmd.R) file (file's location can be seen from the tree structure below).

 ### Tree Structure